crossplane/crossplane-cli/README.md

 The behavior is customizable via environment variables:

 ```
-RELEASE=v0.1.0
+RELEASE=v0.2.0
 PREFIX=${HOME}
 curl -sL https://raw.githubusercontent.com/crossplaneio/crossplane-cli/"${RELEASE}"/bootstrap.sh | env PREFIX=${PREFIX} RELEASE=${RELEASE} bash
 ```

-You can get latest master for `stack` commands by setting `RELEASE` as `master`.
-But please note, `trace` command will not be installed in this case.
+You can get the latest, bleeding-edge versions of the `stack` commands by setting `RELEASE` as `master`.

 ```
 RELEASE=master && curl -sL https://raw.githubusercontent.com/crossplaneio/crossplane-cli/"${RELEASE}"/bootstrap.sh | RELEASE=${RELEASE} bash
 ```

+But please note, the `trace` command will not be installed in this case, because it's a built binary and isn't set up to be easily downloaded from `master`.
+To use `trace` from `master`, we recommend building and installing from source.

 ### Installing from source

 If you have the source repository checked out, installing is simple as long as you have `golang` installed:

 ```
 make build